rhapsodyman/crypto-price-alerts/README.md

 INSERT INTO roles(name) VALUES('USER');
 ```

+H2 UI console will be available at: http://localhost:9000/h2-console

 We are using Twilio to be able to send SMS messages and Coinmarketcap API to get quotes
 See below APIs